What is canyoneering?

 Is canyoneering safe?

 While any outdoor activity has inherent risk, at French Broad Adventures our top priority is always reducing and mitigating any risks.
-Our company has been a leading outdoor adventure provider for over 37 years now, and we bring that collective experience to canyoneering.
-In addition to their varied backgrounds in climbing, rigging and rope access technology, all of our Canyoneering Guides have been trained by an ACA (American Canyoneering) ProGuide, in the ACA’s Single Pitch/Fixed curriculum – the first class held East of the Mississippi!
+Our company has been a leading outdoor adventure provider for over 38 years now, and we bring that collective experience to canyoneering.
+In addition to their varied backgrounds in climbing, rigging and rope access technology, all of our guides have extensive training based on the ACA (American Canyoneering Association) curriculum.
 Also, your Guides have advanced training in first aid, so you can rest (play!) easy knowing you will always have a Guide on your trip with a minimum of a WFR (Wilderness First Responder) Certification.
 But don’t forget that you are responsible for your own safety too; listen carefully to safety briefings and always follow your Guide’s instructions – because a safe trip is a fun trip!

 What about medical or health conditions?

 Because you will be in a wilderness setting where access to definitive care takes longer than normal and cell service is minimal, we do not recommend that folks participate if they have an existing medical condition that could require urgent care.
 If you need any fast-acting medications such as en epi-pen, diabetic glucose or an asthma inhaler it is imperative that you bring them along on your trip.

 Do I need to be in good physical shape to canyoneer?

 Yes.
 Time in the canyon averages between 3-4 hours depending on the size of your Group and the canyon location.
 You will be outdoors on steep, boulder-strewn and potentially slick terrain (what fun would a waterfall be without water?)
 A good indicator that you are physically fit enough for canyoneering is that you can comfortably walk 3 miles on semi-steep and/or uneven trails carrying a light pack, comfortably hike on uphill and downhill slopes, can climb or descend 5 flights of stairs, and can climb a ladder with ease.

 Do I need to have previous canyoneering or rappelling experience?